rdeioris/CompushadyUnreal/Docs/Tutorials/GameBoy.md

 Now the effect will trigger as soon as the mannequin steps over the ramp, and will be turned off when the camera exits the volume.

+Note that sometimes the context autocomplete fails to find the "Add or Update Blendable" node, just disable it from the context menu and search it again.

 ## HLSL Variant

 The HLSL code is pretty similar: